jjy1031/jjy1031.github.io/docs/Overview/Workflow.md

 ### 2.2. run_gsm.py

-Dandelion runs SEGSM using this module, and output files will be generated.
+When Dandelion runs SEGSM using this module, output files will be generated.
 Based on these results, the coordinates to be filtered in the next stage are determined.

   ```
   ├── 0000_string.png